 were more productive and had a better time.
 Now some employees feel remote should be a norm.
 They end up searching for companies that offer remote or hybrid

 options—which also matters because of all the trends that point to hybrid work.
 Being proactive in future challenges or changes can help your team thrive.
+Remote team building activities are also something to work towards during the remote environment.

 Understand why people resist change